edgelesssys/constellation/docs/versioned_docs/version-2.23/reference/migration.md

 This document describes breaking changes and migrations between Constellation releases.
 Use [`constellation config migrate`](./cli.md#constellation-config-migrate) to automatically update an old config file to a new format.

+## Migrations to v2.23.0

+### GCP

+GCP will require the additional permission `compute.forwardingRules.list`.
+Please update your IAM roles using `constellation iam upgrade apply`.

 ## Migrations to v2.19.1

 ### Azure